rsdoiel/antenna/planet.md

 ---

-## Oil slumps as Iran-Israel ceasefire goes into effect
+## Oil extends losses as Israel and Iran ceasefire wobbles

 date: 2025-06-24, from: RTÉ News

-Oil prices extended losses to hit a two-week low today after Israel agreed to US President Donald Trump's proposal for a ceasefire with Iran, alleviating worries over supply disruptions in the Middle East.
+Oil prices extended losses today to hit a two-week low on what the market viewed as lower risk of supply disruptions in the Middle East, though US President Donald Trump accused both Israel and Iran of violating a ceasefire he helped to broker.

 <br>